Identifying the Crime of Human Trafficking

 - Domestic abuse

-- Vice raid where foreign nationals are encountered
+- Vice raids where foreign nationals are encountered

-- Encounters with migrant workers where a foreman or supervisor attempts to keep the group away from law enforcement officers or attempts to control all communication between the officer and the group
+- Encounters with migrant workers where a foreman or supervisor attempts to keep the group away from or out of contact with law enforcement officers

 - Brawls between people in which money is owed

 - Crimes involving immigrant children in situations such as prostitution or forced labor

 Law enforcement officers may encounter the perpetrators or traffickers who will offer alleged explanations of the situation.
 In these cases, it is important for the first responding officer to note the following about others at the scene of the crime who may be victims of human trafficking:

 - Are there indications of restriction of movement (e.g., are they allowed to leave the premises)?

 - Are they forced to make frequent moves?

 - Are there any behavioral indicators of severe dependency (e.g. submissive or fearful behavior)?